ChVenkatSai/Bank_Ledger/README.md

 # Candidate README
 ## Bootstrap instructions
 To run this server locally, clone the repository.

-git clone <repository_url>

-Navigate to the project directory and build the maven pom.xml file
+Navigate to the project directory and run the application with the command

-mvn clean package

-Run the application locally

 mvn spring-boot:run